z4l1nux/AISVSwise/1.0/en/0x10-C08-Memory-Embeddings-and-Vector-Database.md

 ## Control Objective

 Embeddings and vector stores act as the "live memory" of contemporary AI systems, continuously accepting user-supplied data and surfacing it back into model contexts via Retrieval-Augmented Generation (RAG).
 If left ungoverned, this memory can leak PII, violate consent, or be inverted to reconstruct the original text.
-The objective of this control family is to harden memory pipelines and vector databases so that access is least-privilege, embeddings are privacy-preserving, stored vectors expire or can be revoked on demand, and per-user memory never contaminates another user’s prompts or completions.
+The objective of this control family is to harden memory pipelines and vector databases so that access is least-privilege, embeddings are privacy-preserving, stored vectors expire or can be revoked on demand, and per-user memory never contaminates another user's prompts or completions.

 ---